Events for the Public

 Further information: www.literaturfestival.com

-This event was co-sponsored by NeuroCure and the Einstein Center for Neurosciences Berlin to support women in science.
+This third Soapbox Science event in Berlin was co-sponsored by NeuroCure and the Einstein Center for Neurosciences Berlin.

 NeuroCure participated in the Long Night of the Sciences alongside with the Einstein Center for Neurosciences Berlin.
 At our booth in the CharitéCrossOver building (CCO) on the Charité Campus Mitte we offered a quiz and activities for chrildren (painting and doing handicrafts).